qfshannon/Shannon-Data-Science-Portfolio/README.md

 # Shannon-Data-Science-Portfolio

 ## Overview
-This repository showcases my developing programming proficiency and data literacy skills.
+This repository showcases my developing programming proficiency and data literacy.
 Over the course of the Spring 2026 semester, I completed projects that allowed me to:
 1. Understand the Data Science Pipeline

 2. Develop Technical Skills in Data Science Tools